-"Pool Option" is a very broad term...First, we have the accessories that are intergrated into the pool such as salt water chlorinators, pool lights, heaters, covers, water features, pool colour, tile selections, automatic cleaners etc. Then there is an entirely different set of options regarding the pool and patio and coping that outlines the pool.
-Finally, there may be other options to consider in your budget such as a pool fence, electrical hook-up costs, retaining walls and landscaping.
+"Pool Option" is a very broad term...First, we have the accessories that are integrated into the pool such as salt water chlorinators, pool lights, heaters, covers, water features, pool color, tile selections, automatic cleaners, etc. Then there is an entirely different set of options regarding the pool and patio and coping that outlines the pool.
+Finally, there may be other options to consider in your budget such as a pool fence, electrical hook-up costs, retaining walls, and landscaping.

 Salt Water Chlorinators